Rack-Robotics/docs/docs/wire-tool-v1.1/user-manual/index.md

-# Wire Tool V1.1 User Manual (UNDER CONSTRUCTION.)
+# Wire Tool V1.1 User Manual

 ## What is the Wire Tool V1.1?